|£18,198 tax-free per annum

 Key skills: Structural design; numerical modelling; finite element modelling; coding; problems solving, critical thinking; multi-tasking.

-For UK and International students, Tuition Fees and a stipend of £18,198 tax-free per annum for up to 3.5 years.
+Funding: For UK nationals only, Tuition Fees and a stipend of £18,198 tax-free per annum for up to 3.5 years

 How To Apply

 Apply online: Search for a Postgraduate Programme of Study (soton.ac.uk).
-Select programme type (Research), 2024/25, Faculty of Physical Sciences and Engineering, next page select “PhD Engineering & Environment (Full time)”.
+Select programme type (Research), 2024/25, Faculty of Engineering and Physical Sciences, next page select “PhD Engineering & Environment (Full time)”.
 In Section 2 of the application form you should insert the name of the supervisor Ahmed Elkady

 Applications should include: